top of page

 GISELLE

-Connecticut Ballet Artistic Director Brett Raphael has announced that the company will be reviving the romantic tragedy, Giselle, for two performances only, both featuring acclaimed guest artists in the leads.
+Our 45th season closes with a revival of ballet's greatest tragic love story: the romantic tragedy, Giselle.
 Set to the famous score by Adolphe Adam, the lead role of Giselle is considered one of the most dramatic in all of ballet.

 Performances